 I draw lines, lines on paper, lines in space, lines in movement.
 My drawings are minimalist and conceptual.
 They each represent single subjects: human figures or common objects on a plain background.
 They are visual commentaries on contemporary life as a mother and artist.

 I explore ingenious ways of using elements, ranging from art materials to wires and light and develop alternative ways of drawing.
 With each medium, I create a series of still or animated images.
 They are presented as video projections, photographs or prints.
 Drawing to me is a state of mind rather than a medium.
 It is a synthesis process to transform my thoughts into visuals.

-My process is about exploring how ink and paper interact together: where and how the ink sit on the surface of the paper but also how can the surface of the paper enhance the graphic quality of the drawing: folds, holes, textures, or even the absence of the paper (snow, salt) become inseparable from the drawing.
+My process is about exploring how the medium and support interact together: where and how the ink, light, wire sits on the surface of the support but also how the surface enhances the graphic quality of the drawing; folds, textures, shadows or even the absence of the paper become inseparable from the drawing.

 Medium can be anything I come across in my daily life: a pile of salt or snow acts as white paper to support large scale drawings; wires make line drawings and so do their shadows, printed folded plastic films appear to be objects floating on the print; water on the paper transforms itself into an image when ink is dropped into it; found objects assembled together become surreal characters.